-The main difference between public and employer’s liability, is that employer’s liability is a legal requirement.
+The main difference between public and employer’s liability is that for most businesses employer’s liability is a legal requirement.

-In some cases though, public liability may be contractually compulsory, for example when you are working on a local council or government project when you may need £5 million and sometimes £10 million cover.
+In some cases though, public liability may also be contractually compulsory, for example when you are working on a local council or government project where you may need £5 million and sometimes £10 million worth of cover.

-Public liability is a policy that covers your business in the event of claims arising from third party injury or property damage as a result of your negligence.
+Public liability insurance is a policy that could cover your business in the event of claims arising from third party illness, injury or property damage as a result of your business operations or negligence.

-Employer’s liability however, will cover disease and/or injury to your employees arising out of their employment with you.
+Employer’s liability insurance however could cover disease and/or injury to your employees arising as a direct result of their employment with you.

 Are there exemptions?

-There are some special circumstances which exclude the need for an employer’s liability policy, such as:
+There are some special circumstances which exclude the need for an employer’s liability policy, including:

 - Health services such as NHS, primary care trusts and Scottish health boards

 - Family-run businesses where all employees are closely related (excluding limited companies)